-A fun way to explore letters is to sort them summer syle with Beach Letter Sort!
-By sorting them students notice different things about the letters like if they have holes (like letter P) or no holes (like letter L).
+A fun way to explore letters is to sort their summer style with Beach Letter Sort!
+By sorting them, students notice different things about the letters, like if they have holes (like letter P) or no holes (like letter L).

 Flip Flop Rhymes!
-I feel like the sometimes in the summer students need more sensory so I filled the bottom tray in my board with cut straws!
-Students can find the flip flop rhyme card in the straws then find the match in the pocket chart.
+I feel like sometimes, in the summer, students need more sensory, so I filled the bottom tray in my board with cut straws!
+Students can find the flip-flop rhyme card in the straws and then find the match in the pocket chart.

-The summer writing table is filled will all things summer: summer words (uppercase and lowercase as always), summer paper, markers, blank books, and student name cards.
-I feel like summer is the perfect time to explore writing letters and the mail because in the summer people are sending each other post cards and letters when they are at summer camps or on vacation.
-Put envelopes and “stamps” aka stickers in the center so students can write their family “mail”.
+The summer writing table is filled with all things summer: summer words (uppercase and lowercase as always), summer paper, markers, blank books, and student name cards.
+I feel like summer is the perfect time to explore writing letters and the mail because, in the summer, people are sending each other postcards and letters when they are at summer camps or on vacation.
+Put envelopes and “stamps,” aka stickers, in the center so students can write their family “mail”.